Wandalen/willbe/doc/version2.eng/concept/Selector.md

 The selectors `step::delete.out` in the build` export` and `path::out` in the` delete.out` step are simple.
 Simple selectors are the selectors which have a direct link to the resource.
 In `will-file` selectors of the form `Section name::The name of the resource` are used.

 ### Glob with assertion
-A special syntactic construct that is added to the globe to limit the amount of resources which have to be found by the selector with this glob.
+A special syntactic construct that is added to the globe to limit the number of resources which have to be found by the selector with this glob.

 ```yml
 path :